How to harden and temper knife blades

 As for how to harden a knife blade, you need to heat it to a red hot temperature.
 You can check if the temperature is high enough by using a magnet. when it reaches a high enough temperature the magnet will no longer stick to the steel. at this temperature the steel will glow a dull red if viewed under low light conditions.

 For small blades an ox-acetylene torch will work to harden the blade.
 For larger ones like machetes or swords you will need a proper forge to heat the entire blade to an even red heat, or at least an oxy-propane rosebud to be able to produce enough heat as acetylene has a very low limit on how fast you can draw gas from it.

 When using an ox-acetylene torch I recommend using a slightly fuel rich flame, such that you can see a slight orange feather in the flame. this will help cover the blade in carbon and prevent carbon from being burned off on the surface of the steel.

 Heat the blade to a dull red heat.
 Start at the tang of the blade and work the heat up towards the tip.
 It will be no longer attracted to magnets when it reaches sufficient heat.

-When the blade reaches the desired temperature from tank to tip dunk the blade quickly in a large jar of canola oil to quench it to harden it.
-Make sure the red hot state extends into the tang so the tang has proper strength.
+When the blade reaches the desired temperature along the entire blade, dunk the blade quickly in a large metal container of canola oil to quench it to harden it.
+Make sure the red hot state extends somewhat into the tang so the tang has proper strength and won't bend on you.
 Canola oil is better then motor oil because of much lower amount of smoke produced and likely less dangerous smoke compared to the additives in motor oil burning off.

 If you are hardening a very large blade you may still get some smoke or if you are using motor oil.
 I recommend using your torch to ignite the smoke rising off the oil as burning it off will reduce the amount of smoke and smell.